jacob-02/maze_bot/README.md

 Any contribution is welcome, feel free to fork the repo and open a pull request.

 ## License
-This package is licensed under the MIT License.
+This package is licensed under the Apache 2.0 License.